-

 Marketing performance report template

 We also created a Google Doc for you to follow.
 Find it here.
 To use it, copy the document and edit it as needed.
-One way to do this is by creating a Google Data Studio dashboard first.
-Make sure this contains all of the data you want to report on in a nice, visually appealing way.
-Then, make a screenshot of the graphs and add them to the template.
+One way to do this is by creating a Google Data Studio dashboard.
+Ensure this contains all the data you want to report on in a nice, visually appealing way.
+Then, screenshot the graphs and add them to the template.
 Repeat every month.

 Happy reporting!